espressif/esp-sr/docs/en/nsnet/README.rst

 .. note::

    - nsnet3 also scores a sample-by-sample SNR of 44.55 dB on ESP32-S31 (against the official golden streaming output, identical to ESP32-P4).
-   - With the default configuration (``SR_NSNET3_MEM_PSRAM=y``), nsnet3 occupies about 240 KB of PSRAM and almost no internal SRAM at runtime; with the option disabled it occupies about 270 KB of internal SRAM (about 100 KB of weights copied from the model partition on ``create()``), and CPU usage follows the "internal SRAM" rows above.
+   - At runtime nsnet3 occupies about 240 KB of PSRAM (about 100 KB of weights copied dynamically from the model partition on the first instance's ``create()`` and freed on the last ``destroy()``) and almost no internal SRAM; CPU usage follows the table above.